sambaneko/gbl-notebook/README.md

 ## Updates and Notes

-Initial commit; I'm not expecting anyone to be seeing or using this yet...
+Continuing initial dev; I'm not expecting anyone to be seeing or using this yet...
 I'm sure there are many bugs.
-I'm currently using this exclusively on desktop, so the layout isn't great on small screens.
+I'm mostly using this on desktop, but added some small-screen styling.

 ## Preview